viteo/small3dlib/README.md

 specific project.
 So new features will be preferred to keeping the same interface.

+## why?

+You just need to make a small mini 3D game, quick 3D animation or visualization and don't want to go through the horror of learning and setting up OpenGL, installing drivers and libraries?
+Don't want to be tied to HW, 3rd party API or libraries and their dependencies?
+Don't want to install gigabytes of heavy super ultra graphics engines just for playing around with a few low poly models?
+You want to create extremely portable 3D graphics that will run on small and obscure platforms that don't have OpenGL, good specs or even standard C library?
+Want to just render something offline simply and not caring about highest rendering speed?
+You want to toy around with modifying something in the rendering pipeline that you can't easily do or debug in OpenGL (such as the rasterization algorithm)?
+Want to hack around in the demo scene?
+Want to create something public domain and need a public domain renderer?
+Or just don't want to be bothered by conditions such as proper attribution or copyleft?

+This library may help you.

 ## limitations

+And advantages at the same time :)

 - **No scenegraph** (object parenting), just a scene list.
 Parenting can still be achieved by using cutom transform matrices.
 - Though performance is high, due to multiplatformness it **probably can't match platform-specific rasterizers written in assembly**.